arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Communication between the Portenta Machine Control and Portenta Max Carrier](assets/can.gif)

-**Note**: To receive and show the messages on your computer, you can use a USB to CAN bus converter, as an [example](https://www.waveshare.com/usb-can-a.htm).
-You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.
+***To receive and show the messages on your computer, you can use a USB to CAN bus converter, as an [example](https://www.waveshare.com/usb-can-a.htm).
+You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.***

 ## Real-Time Clock